NEONScience/NEON-Data-Skills/tutorials/data-institutes/rep-sci/rep-sci-overview.md

 Please view the online slide-show below which summarizes concepts taught in the Reproducible Science Curriculum.

-<a  class="btn btn-info" href="http://neon-workwithdata.github.io/slide-shows/intro-reprod-science.html" target="_blank">View Reproducible Science Slideshow</a>
+<a  class="link--button link--arrow" href="http://neon-workwithdata.github.io/slide-shows/intro-reprod-science.html" target="_blank">View Reproducible Science Slideshow</a>

 ## A Gap In Understanding